fynv/Three.V8/docs/index.md

 The following callback functions are called by the default "GamePlayer".

+Mouse callbacks are specific to desktop while touch callbacks are specific to mobile devices.

 | Callback name                     | Description                                                  |
 | --------------------------------  | ------------------------------------------------------------ |
 | [init()](#init)                   | Called immediately after loading the script.                 |